ulisesbocchio/jasypt-spring-boot/README.md

 When using METHOD 3 (`@EncryptablePropertySource`) then you can access the encrypted properties the same way, the only difference is that you must put the properties in the resource that was declared within the `@EncryptablePropertySource` annotation so that the properties can be decrypted properly.

 ## Encryption Configuration
 Jasypt uses an `StringEncryptor` to decrypt properties.
-For all 3 methods, if no custom `StringEncryptor` is found in the Spring Context, one is created automatically that can be configured through the following properties (System, properties file, command line arguments, environment variable, etc.):
+For all 3 methods, if no custom `StringEncryptor` (see the [Custom Encryptor](#customEncryptor) section for details) is found in the Spring Context, one is created automatically that can be configured through the following properties (System, properties file, command line arguments, environment variable, etc.):

 <table border="1">
       <tr>